A reader wants to know when to write pendant and when to write pendent.

 Advice to American speakers: Do as the British do on this one.
 Spell the noun pendant and the adjective pendent.

-1 Response to “Pendant vs. Pendent”
+1 thought on “Pendant vs. Pendent”

 ‘Independent’, however, is used as both noun and adjective as in: ‘independent publishers’ and ‘the independents’.
 We don’t use ‘the independants’.